magore/hp85disk/README.md

 ## Updating hp85disk firmware with built in bootloader
-  * **NOTE: The examples below refer to files that are part of this hp85disk project**
+  * Note where you have saved [flasher.py](uploader/flasher.py) and [gpib.hex](release/build/gpib.hex) and update the path below to suit
-    * You can download them using the direct links in the previous section **listports.py, flasher.py and gpib.hex**
+    * You can download them using the direct links in the previous section
   * Only do this if recommended
   * Note: The github hp85disk master branch project includes disk images and precompiled firmware
     * Compiled Firmware hex file [release/build](release/build)